Noru-0/EX_AWAD_REGISTRATION_BE/README.md

        pnpm install

-3. Create the database schema.
+3. (Optional) Create the database schema.
 A minimal schema is available at `sql/schema.sql`.
    Example using psql with `DATABASE_URL`:

        psql "$DATABASE_URL" -f sql/schema.sql